sc0ttj/component/README.md

 ## Using the `syncTabs` module

+Give your components a persistent state that is synchronized across multiple browser tabs - an update in one tab will update the others.

-The `syncTabs` add-on uses localStorage and only works in browsers.
-It requires the `storage` add-on.
+The `syncTabs` add-on uses `storage` (above) and only works in browsers.

 How to use it: